Usernamejwle/process-governor/docs/ui_rule_configurator.md

    changes.
 2. A confirmation message will appear upon successful save.

-### Closing the Rule Configurator
+### Closing the Rules Configurator

-1. To close the rule configurator, close the window in the usual way.
+1. To close the rules configurator, close the window in the usual way.
 2. If there are unsaved changes in the table, the program will offer to save them before closing.

 ### Tooltips

-- In the rule configurator interface, tooltips are present at the top, describing the functions of buttons and fields.
+- In the rules configurator interface, tooltips are present at the top, describing the functions of buttons and fields.
 - Hover over an interface element to view the tooltip.

 ### Error Handling